rkulla/vimogen/README.md

 __Q: Can Vimogen install Vim color schemes, like Molokai?__

-A: Absolutely.
+A: Yes.
 Anything that works with Pathogen (which is almost everything) will work with Vimogen.

 __Q: I already use Dropbox (or similar) to keep my .vim/ directory synchronized.